 What is the difference between being unemployed and being out of the labor force?

-How is the unemployment rate calculated?
-How is the labor force participation rate calculated?
+How do you calculate the unemployment rate?
+How do you calculate the labor force participation rate?

 Are all adults who do not hold jobs counted as unemployed?